Palette-Labs-Inc/registry/tokenomics/00000-overview.md

 - Transactions are represented in a dynamic transaction graph, with nodes for producers and buyers, and weighted edges capturing their activity.
 - The protocol removes centralized middlemen, enabling direct producer-buyer interactions in a decentralized marketplace.
 - Adjustable augmentation fees allow the market to self-regulate based on collective participant actions across diverse commercial contexts.
-- Optimal token distributions are discovered based on the pricing power of producers in different sub-markets.
+- Immutablility: optimal token distributions are discovered based on the pricing power of producers in different sub-markets.
 - Decentralized identity management verifies that the participants are unique to prevent sybil attacks.
 - Reputation and rating systems allow participants to rate each other, adjusting edge weights in the transaction graph to incentivize good behavior.
-- A Multi-signature escrow contract holds funds until both parties attest to service completion.
+- A multi-signature escrow contract holds funds until both parties attest to service completion.
 Escrow contracts resolve upon a signed mutual attestation.
 - Decentralized dispute resolution mechanisms and community arbitration protocol resolve conflicts.
-- A layered approach to service-proofs protects the network against collusion and malicious actors.
+- A modified eigenvector centrality ranking replaces the need for strict service-proofs and protects the network against collusion and malicious actors.
 - A decentralized arbitration service to handle disputes, even when services are performed.

-Our economic model aims to optimize for the following:
+Our economic model optimizes for:
 - bootstrap supply
 - bootstrap demand
 - increase the volume of transactions over time
 - mature markets in equilibrium must pay market participant's proportional to their marginal contribution
 ___

 ### Dynamic Transaction Graph